Not Ready for Hammer Time? Horror Express (1973)

 Dr. Wells: Monster?
 We're British, you know.

-This film throws inasmuch story material as possible within its 90 minute mark.
-Primary examples are. brief historical nods on how British Imperialism affected Poland or future technological advancements in rocket science to which our "visitor" plans to use this knowledge for his advantage. actor Albert de Mendoza who gives an amazing performance as the Raputen caricature Father Pujardov, who fanatically warns the passengers that the extraterrestrial is Satan, who has descended onto the earth.
+This film adds much needed material to support the narrative within its 90 minute mark.
+I admire the brief historical nods on how British Imperialism affected Poland or future technological advancements in rocket science to which our "visitor" plans to use this knowledge for his advantage. actor Albert de Mendoza who gives an amazing performance as the Raputen caricature Father Pujardov, who fanatically warns the passengers that the extraterrestrial is Satan, who has descended onto the earth.
 Yet abandons his theonistic imperatives after being mocked and rejected by the Count to suddenly embrace and pledge allegiance to the creature, who in turn, completely ignores the Monk’s presence.
 In my eyes, it's a subtle dig towards the religious fanatics, demonstrating how quick they can spin their narratives or even reject their faith whenever it suits their personal advantages.
 It was more than evident when the creature told the Countess Irina how much Pujardov loved her or at least lusted after her.

 Horror Express is not just some paint-by-the numbers horror tale, as there were a modicum of mystery and espionage elements during a plot arc about a special alloy- stronger than diamond, that fits within the plot context for at least, two characters aboard the train.The creature's design looks to be a hybrid of a decomposed Bigfoot with Terminator's glowing red eye which can be used as a weapon whether its causing his victims to bleed and have their memory and logic drained or merely turning them into Zombies!